alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

 of Wasmtime, but still want the stability of a production-ready WebAssembly runtime.
 For these users, this leads well into the next section ...

-### Extended Support Releases
+### Long-term Support Releases

 Wasmtime will support some releases for an extended period of time relative to other releases.
-These releases will be known as "extended support releases" or ESR to take a leaf out of Firefox's book.
-This is intended to be similar to the concept of "long term support" or LTS releases in other projects. **Wasmtime will support two active ESR versions at any point in time, each supported for 10 months at a time**.
+These releases will be known as "long term support" releases or LTS releases. **Wasmtime will support two active LTS versions at any point in time, each supported for 10 months at a time**.

-For users who want to use Wasmtime but are not interested in upgrading monthly, this will be a suitable alternative where Wasmtime ESR versions will have the following properties while the version is considered "supported":
+For users who want to use Wasmtime but are not interested in upgrading monthly, this will be a suitable alternative where Wasmtime LTS versions will have the following properties while the version is considered "supported":

 * They will receive security fixes.